Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 When divorced parents cannot communicate constructively, parallel parenting allows them to care for their children by disengaging from each other and having limited direct contact.

-Parallel parenting is for parents who are unable to communicate, collaborate, or solve difficulties.
+Parallel parenting is for parents unable to communicate, collaborate, or solve difficulties.

 Both parents keep everything separate, assigning certain days to attend school events separately, not attending doctor’s appointments together, and only exchanging information via emails (writing).